josechirivella/portfolio-vue/content/blog/who-am-i.md

 and become a Doctor, but I didn't have the discipline of studying and Medical school required a lot, but what really threw me off was the current health system in Venezuela, parents suffering, no supplies, no medicine, no equipment, no nothing, and I didn't want to be part of that.
 So, I went with my third option, which was Computer Engineering.
-Second option was being a Pilot but it would mean spending a lot of time travelling and I had a girlfriend at the time which I eventually married her.
+Second option was being a Pilot, but it would mean spending a lot of time travelling and I had a girlfriend at the time which I eventually married her.

 ## College